 And There You Have It… Don’t Buy Many Lottery Tickets

 In the dubious match-up of which way to least waste your money on lottery tickets, buying them all for one drawing beats buying a few for every drawing….
-0.00020830538093889% to 0.00020830516553883%.
+0.000124913870175% to 0.000124913792665%.

-One way?
-Pretend there are only ten numbers possible per drawing.
-If you buy 10 tickets, you will win 100% of the time (assuming no duplicate).
-If you buy 1 per drawing for 10 drawings?
-You now aren’t looking at an 100% chance of winning – it’s possible to lose all 10 times (In fact, the odds of losing all ten are 34.8678%!).
+- If you buy 1 per drawing for 10 drawings, it’s now possible to lose all 10 times (In fact, the odds of losing all ten are 34.8678%!).

-A little better than air powered balls, right?
+Better odds than air powered balls, right?